bmhayward/Transcode/README.md

 ## History

+Tuesday, May 10, 2016

+* Fixed handling of original content tagged as 'movie'
+* Added Transcode Log Analyzer preference for the helper app

+Sunday, May 8, 2016

+* Initial project version.

 ## Acknowledgements
 A huge “thank you” to [Don Melton](@donmelton) and the developers of the other tools used by this package.